2021 Super Bowl rosters: Colleges of Chiefs and Buccaneers players

-A collection of 109 former NCAA football players are on active rosters for Super Bowl LV between the Tampa Bay Buccaneers and Kansas City Chiefs in Tampa on Sunday, Feb.
+A collection of 109 former NCAA football players were on active rosters for the Tampa Bay Buccaneers' 31-9 Super Bowl LV victory over the Kansas City Chiefs in Tampa on Sunday, Feb.
 7.

-The former college players represent all divisions of NCAA football and dozens of conferences across the country.
-The SEC and Big Ten have the most representation in Tampa, combining for 43 players.
+The former college players represented all divisions of NCAA football and dozens of conferences across the country.
+The SEC and Big Ten had the most representation in Tampa, combining for 43 players.

 LSU ranks at the top with six representatives, while FCS, DII and DIII football all have former players on active rosters.

-Those who played at South Florida, like Kansas City's Austin Reiter and Tampa Bay's Jason Pierre-Paul, will return to their alma mater's Raymond James Stadium for the NFL's championship game.
-Pierre-Paul's Bucs will be the first NFL team in history to host its own Super Bowl.
-Rookie and 2019 College Football Playoff champion Clyde Edwards-Helaire (LSU) will play in his first Super Bowl.
+Those who played at South Florida, like Kansas City's Austin Reiter and Tampa Bay's Jason Pierre-Paul, returned to their alma mater's Raymond James Stadium for the NFL's championship game.
+Pierre-Paul's Bucs were the first NFL team in history to host its own Super Bowl.
+Rookie and 2019 College Football Playoff champion Clyde Edwards-Helaire (LSU) played in his first Super Bowl.

-Here is how the active rosters break down (as listed on the Chiefs' and Buccaneers' official team websites):
+Here is how the active rosters broke down (from the Chiefs' and Buccaneers' official team websites):

 2021 Super Bowl rosters: Kansas City Chiefs colleges